allegheny-college-cmpsc-200-fall-2024/course-materials/README.md

 ## Syllabus

-> [c]omputer hardware must exist, or at least be claimed to exist, before programmers can
+> Computer hardware must exist, or at least be claimed to exist, before programmers can
 > even envision software for it.
 Just as cave dwellers didn’t squat with their flint tools
 > chipping out parking brake assemblies for 1967 Buicks, so programmers don’t write software
 > that has no computer upon which to run.